 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Group Executive Committee.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors.